intershop/devenv-4-iom/README.md

 cd /d/git/oms/
 git clone https://bitbucket.intershop.de/scm/iom/devenv-4-iom.git
 ```

+### Windows
+Add _devenv-cli.sh_ to the PATH variable if you want to be able to call from everywhere:
+   - either in your shell call
+    ```sh
+    echo "export PATH=\"\$PATH:/d/git/devenv-4-iom\"" >> ~/.profile
+    ```
+    (your profile file might vary is your using bash)
+   - or edit your whole windows system to search also in the directory your devenv-cli.sh is checked out to.
+This way also removes variances with the mount points of your windows drive paths

 Now open _index.html_ from _devenv-4-iom_ directory in your browser and proceed the _First steps_ section to get familiar with _devenv-4-iom_.